 Because most of the mineral is too soft or unattractive for the gem industry, Anhydrite has been used as a mineral in the chemical industry for many years to make sulfuric acid, fertilizers, and insecticides.

 And then in 1987, Angelite was discovered.
 When polished, the blue version of Anhydrite will reveal Angelite.
 Angelite emerges to show a heavenly blue surface.

 Watch the Angelite Stone video for an overview of this blue Anhydrite.
 I will show you examples of Angelite, Celestite, and Selenite crystals and go over your answers to your top 5 questions on the stone.

 While you are there, watch the entire A-Z Satin Crystals Meanings video series.
 We answer your questions on all of the most popular crystals.
 You can also post your questions and stories directly to the Youtube comments.

 With a name like Angelite, what's NOT to love about Angelite?

 Angelite is the best stone to help us connect with our guardian angels and the realm of archangels.

 When I used to lead group meditations, Angelite was a hit.
 We would have beautiful visions of celestial beings.
 With Angelite, we could channel sacred messages and words of wisdom.
 I recommend holding an Angelite ball or egg to transmit the healing energy of angels to your hands and body.

-Another reason I like Angelite is because it corresponds with the Throat Chakra - an energy center I am constantly tending to.
+Another reason I like Angelite is that it corresponds with the Throat chakra, an energy center I am constantly tending to.
 It's not easy to find light blue crystals that are natural, but Angelite does the job divinely.

 Sheila's Personal Experience with Angelite